strymsg/data-grid-cartograms/README.md

 Other ideas?
 Open an issue or a pull request and let's discuss!

+## Explore the collection

+You can browse all grid cartograms contributed so far in this [observable notebook](https://observablehq.com/@mauforonda/grid-cartogram-collection).

 ## Read more on grid cartograms

 In 2020, I wrote a [review about grid cartograms](https://observablehq.com/@severo/grid-cartograms) on Observable.
 It contains a good list of grid cartograms for countries, continents and the world, and I discussed the terms and the uses for such a chart.